Logarithmic gradient estimate and Universal bounds for semilinear elliptic equations revisited: Elliptic equations of auxiliary functions

-\end{proof} Similar computation process as proof of Lemma \ref{k1} gives the following elliptic equation of second kind auxiliary function $G$. \begin{lem} Let $u$ be a positive solution of \eqref{GE} on $B(x_0,2R)\subset\M$, $w$ be defined as \eqref{tran2} and $G$ be its second kind auxiliary function as \eqref{G}.
-If $f(x,u)>0$ on $B(x_0,2R)\times(0,\infty)$, then we have
+Following a calculation process similar to the proof of Lemma \ref{k1}, it is not difficult for us to derive the elliptic equation of the second type auxiliary function \( G \).
+We directly present its equation while omitting its proof. \begin{lemma} Let $u$ be a positive solution of \eqref{LE} on $B(x_0,2R)\subset\M^n$, $w$ be defined as \eqref{tran2} with $\b\neq 0$ and $G$ be its second type auxiliary function as \eqref{G} with $\e,d>0$ and $\g=1$.
+Then we have

 on $B(x_0,2R)$, where